Best Time for Manaslu Circuit with Tsum Valley Trek

 How challenging is the Manaslu Circuit with Tsum Valley Trek?

 The trek is highly challenging and strenuous in terms of difficulty.
-Some of the difficulty factors include the high altitude, steep uphills route, and rugged terrain.
+Some difficulty factors include the high altitude, steep uphills route, and rugged terrain.
 Hence, physical fitness and mental preparation are essential for long-duration treks.

 How long is the Manaslu Circuit with Tsum Valley Trek Trek?